minad/polyp/README.md

 :quit       Action to perform after quitting the Polyp.
 :on         Action to perform when Polyp is activated.
 :off        Action to perform when Polyp is deactivated.
-:foreign    Specifies the behavior if a foreign key is pressed.
+:handler    Specifies the Polyp handler, in particular the behavior if a foreign key is pressed.
 :status     Specifies the status string shown in the mode-line.
 ~~~